In these days of extreme political polarization, how do you get people from all political stripes working together and finding solutions?

 Such as the story of Horace Pritchard, whose family has lived in Pasquotank County for five generations.
 On the family land he farms corn, wheat, soybeans and now, wind.
 (Watch video.)

 Or the story of how an energy cooperative on Ocracoke Island is weathering hurricanes and keeping the power on through North Carolina first micro-grid of alternate energy sources.
-(Watch video.)
+(Watch below.)

 The North Carolina Leadership Forum (NCLF) -- launched last year by POLIS: The Duke Center for Political Leadership, Innovation and Service -- brings together civic, business and political leaders to discuss the problems facing North Carolina and develop possible solutions acceptable to both liberal and conservative leaders.